Ockert Potgieter

-Ockert Potgieter (Russian: Окерт Потхитер; 11 December 1965 – 11 October 2021) was a South African missionary in Ukraine and a film director.
+Ockert Potgieter (Ukrainian: Окерт Потгітер; 11 December 1965 – 11 October 2021) was a South African missionary in Ukraine and a film director.

 Education

-Potgieter completed his school years at Potchefstroom Gymnasium.
+Potgieter completed his school years at Potchefstroom Gimnasium.
 He studied further in Law at the Potchefstroom University for Christian Higher Education and after finishing his undergraduate studies he did a PhD in Law.
 He was awarded the honor of being the best Law student in South Africa.
 He received the Lawyer’s student award in 1989 from the Loyalty Fund.
 He finished a diploma in Social Law at “Rijkuniversisteit” Ghent, Belgium in conjunction with Stellenbosch University.